srpatcha/Linux-Core-First/README.md

 # Linux-Core-First
+Learning New Skills BSP or LDD
+Steps to follow  module builds:

-Learning New Skills BSP or LDD checkout the code with git clone URL cd Linux-Device-Drivers/source make    //build *KO files
+cd Linux-Device-Drivers/source   // checkout the code with git clone URL

+make    //build *KO files

 Make clean // helps to clean all files object files.